redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

-Update 3/1/2026...
-I implemented several new methods of message processing/detection.
-I also fixed a number of bugs and design oversights.
-Now I can go back to working on the Group History.
+Update 3/6/2026...
+Sorry if I broke the addon.
+I was trying to add the GroupLog while also doing other fixes and I kept uploading versions with bugs.
+I hope I got everything fixed now.

 This isn't simply a group finder searching chat channels for groups.
 This is a massive chat filtering tool that prevents chat spam and allows you to see only what you want to see.
 Also comes with unlimited Blacklist/Ignore, Chat Logs, Whisper Logs, and a Group Maker tool.